Digital Latin Dialectology (DiLaDi): Tracing Linguistic Variation in the Light of Ancient and Early Medieval Sources

 Introduction

 DiLaDi is an interdisciplinary project that aims to perform a novel comprehensive study on the variation of the Latin Language over the 1st millennium A.D.
-This study considers geographical and chronological perspectives as well as the transition from Latin to Romance.
+This study will consider geographical and chronological perspectives, as well as the transition from Latin to Romance.
 The project will process and analyze textual errors (deviations from the norm) of ancient and early medieval primary documents with the help of the Computerized Historical Linguistic Database of Latin Inscriptions of the Imperial Age (LLDB), which employs a revolutionary method of data analysis.

-Research Objectives
+Research Goals

 • Original parchment charters of private law from mostly the 7th-8th centuries.

-The involvement of these sources could open up further perspectives for the research of history and dialectology of late Latin, based on working with a Database that has so far relied mainly on inscriptions.
+The involvement of these sources could open up further perspectives for the research of history and dialectology of late Latin, based on working with a database that has so far relied mainly on inscriptions.

 Project Implementation

-3. Delivery of at least 50 lectures.
+3. Delivering at least 50 lectures.

-4. Publication of 50 studies and 1 monograph.
+4. Publishing 50 studies and 1 monograph.

 Financiële details & Tijdlijn